Password Boss Review 2024: An Underdog Password Management Solution

 Password generator

-Password Boss includes a handy password generator to help you create and store secure passwords.
+Password Boss includes a password generator to help you create and store secure passwords.
 It can be accessed in several ways: via the Menu Bar on a Mac, from the browser extension icon, or from the Password Boss icon that appears in password fields in your browser.

 Password Boss secure password generator